ViniciusJO/rotatron/README.md

 ## TODO

-[ ] - automatically find the touch screen device on xinput [ ] - wayland support
+- [ ] automatically find the touch screen device on xinput
+- [ ] wayland support
-[ ] - remove hardcoded shell commands to reload graphical elements and implementation of flags to pass those commands through the cli
+- [ ] remove hardcoded shell commands to reload graphical elements and implementation of flags to pass those commands through the cli
-[ ] - add screenshots and GIFS to this readme
+- [ ] add screenshots and GIFS to this readme
-[ ] - add completions
+- [ ] add completions
-[ ] - create man page
+- [ ] create man page
+- [ ] automatic release though actions